 As for the Tony program itself, most everyone agreed it was the best in years—classy, lively, well-paced and entertaining.
 But Broadway's most valiant effort still didn't make a difference with television audiences; the show's ratings landed only a bit over last year's dismal showing.
 (Does the NBA have it in for the theatre?; I can't remember the last time the Tonys didn't face off against a playoff game.
 Perhaps next year, the awards could be given out at Madison Square Garden during half-time.)

-One more thing about The Producers before we leave that show for the time being.
+The Tonys brought good news to those who won.
+One Flew Over the Cuckoo's Nest, this year's best play revival, extended a couple of months to Sept.
+16. The Producers and Proof hardly need to extend, but they did get some heavy traffic at the box office.
+Proof also announced that a national tour of the David Auburn hit will begin following the resident premiere at the Seattle Repertory Theatre Oct.
+8-Nov.
+10. One more thing about The Producers before we leave that show for the time being.
 Some Broadway insiders had speculated that Martin Short, Mel Brooks' original choice to be Leo Bloom in Broadway's The Producers, would be the one to step in when Matthew Broderick takes a six-week break from the show in the fall—Broderick's taking the time off to play Harold Hill in an ABC television version of The Music Man.
 But production spokespersons now confirm that casting will stay "inside the company."
 As such, Roger Bart, a Tony nominee for his wildly effeminate Carmen Ghia, will move up to the co-star slot opposite Nathan Lane during Broderick's absence.